WillChing01/Pingu/README.md

 Many thanks to the advice on [Chess Programming Wiki](www.chessprogramming.org).

 Play me on Lichess!
-My name is [William Engine](https://lichess.org/@/WilliamEngine).
+My username is [WilliamEngine](https://lichess.org/@/WilliamEngine).

 # Features